OpShin/opshin-starter-kit/README.md

 poetry shell
 ```

 5. Set up ogmios.

-On demeter.run, ogmios is already configured for you and the defaults in this repository will assume a Demeter.Run ogmios instance.
+On demeter.run, ogmios is already configured for you and the defaults in this repository will assume a demeter.run Ogmios instance.

 ## Running the scripts